HMS Siren (1773)

 HMS Siren (or Syren) was a 28-gun Enterprise-class sixth-rate frigate of the Royal Navy.
 Siren was first commissioned in August 1775 under the command of Captain Tobias Furneaux, her only commanding officer.

 Service

 She took part in the Battle of the Rice Boats on 2–3 March 1776 on the border between the Province of Georgia and the Province of South Carolina and in the Battle of Sullivan's Island of 28 June 1776 upon Charleston, South Carolina.

+On 5 June 1777 she captured Jammy off Cape Sambro.
+Sometime in September 1777 she captured Batchelor off Block Island and sometime in the 1st week of November she captured Success also off Block Island.

 Fate

 Siren, escorting a convoy in poor visibility, ran aground at about 6:00 am on 6 November 1777 near Point Judith, along with two other ships.
 Efforts were made to bring her off, but American forces ashore brought up field artillery and prevented salvage operations.
 Siren was abandoned with the loss of 2 killed and 5 wounded.

 Post script

 The sloop Mary Ann, which had a diving machine, arrived at Newport, Rhode Island on 24 July 1815.
 She had retrieved Syren's best bower anchor and a quantity of iron knees.